-The Urban Attitudes Lab studies the Big Data and psychological dimensions of urban planning and public policy practice.
+The Urban Attitudes Lab studies the Big Data and psychological dimensions of urban planning, design, and public policy practice.
 Through the use of sophisticated data acquisition tools, sentiment analysis, eye-tracking technology, and conventional psychological tools, the UAL is advancing knowledge and developing new tools to improve planning and policy.
-Two key books published by the UAL: Urban Social Listening: Potential and Pitfalls for Using Microblogging Data in Studying Cities (Palgrave/Springer) and Cognitive Architecture: Designing for How We Respond to the Built Environment (Routledge), and Urban Experience and Design: Contemporary Perspectives on Improving the Public Realm (Routledge).
+Three key books published by the UAL: Urban Social Listening: Potential and Pitfalls for Using Microblogging Data in Studying Cities (Palgrave/Springer) and Cognitive Architecture: Designing for How We Respond to the Built Environment (Routledge), and Urban Experience and Design: Contemporary Perspectives on Improving the Public Realm (Routledge).

 We presented early findings of our examination of Twitter data at the Tufts University’s “Research Day on Data Science“.
 Our work was also presented at the peer-reviewed National Science Foundation sponsored symposium “Workshop on Big Data and Urban Informatics” in Chicago, and since at numerous other professional and scholarly conferences.